ferya2/Web2_Kelompok1_UAS/README.md

  - Fitur Paslon (done)
  - Fitur Voting (done)

+# Project Structure
+    This project follows the MVC architecture:
+    - **Model**: Contains the data structure for city and weather information.
+    - **View**: Contains the UI components of the app.
+    - **Controller**: Processes input, connects the model with the view, and manages the application flow.

+---

+Happy coding!
+If you have any questions, feel free to reach out.

 ## Getting Started

 To start using this project, ensure you have Flutter installed on your system.
 Follow these steps: